Megamiun/webhook-log-reader/README.md

 This project parses a log file and return some aggregated information about the frequency of urls and status codes inside the log content.

+## Building

+To build this project, you just need to run `./gradlew jar` and this will create the project jar in `./build/libs`.

 ## Usage

 ### Library